akeneo/pim-helpcenter/content/md/products-super-power/product-mass-actions.md

 :::

 :::warning
-This operation can be only performed for variant products or product models already linked to a parent product model.
+This operation can be only performed for variant products or [sub product models](/articles/what-about-products-variants.html#how-many-levels-of-enrichment-are-managed), already linked to a parent product model.
 :::

 # Associate products (_since 2.1_)